elcodi/docs/book/standards/code.md

 Coding Standards
 ================

-We are noticed that everyone has a different way of developing.
+We have noticed that everyone has a different way of developing.
 In our team, some people place the braces at the end of the class definition, while other people place them in a new line.

 Is anyone wrong?
-Absolutely not, even PHP have some standards since a long time ago, anyone should be able to work the way he wants.
+Absolutely not, even PHP has standards since long time ago, and besides anyone should also be able to work the way they want.

-But in Elcodi we have some standards for our code
+But in Elcodi we have some standards for our code.

 ### Small classes and methods

-Each class should be enough small to contain specific information.
-Remember to use small methods (no more than 20 lines) and to take care of the complexity of them.
-The more complex is a method, the more hard is to understand what is all about
+Each class should be small enough to contain specific information.
+Remember to use small methods (no more than 20 lines) and to take care of their complexity.
+The more complex a method is, the harder to understand what is all about.

 ### PHPDoc

 This is an important part of the project.

 All methods must be explained for humans.
-Some people think that the code should be self-explainable, and we agree on that.
-This doesn't mean that all people should read code to understand what a method is intended for.
+Some people think that the code should be self-explanatory, and we agree on that.
+This doesn't mean that all people should read the code to understand what a method is intended for.

-Pretending them to understand our method by its code is to prevent them to focus on their own business logic, and can hinder the development speed.
+Pretending them to understand our method by its code is to prevent them to focus on their own business logic, and can hinder development speed.

 All methods must follow these rules as well, related to PHP Doc format